-For today's post I'm sharing this restaurant style Paneer Butter Masala recipe but in a simplified way.
-There are many versions of this dish and even I make this in a couple of ways.
-Recently have been hooked on to quick and simple ways of making meals and this is one of my go to paneer dishes.
+For today's post, I'm sharing a restaurant-style Paneer Butter Masala recipe, simplified for home cooking.
+There are many versions of this dish, and even I make it in a couple of ways.
+Recently, I have become hooked on quick and simple ways to make meals, and this is one of my go-to paneer dishes.
 It can be made in a jiffy and yet comes out perfect every single time.

-This Paneer butter masala is a luscious dish so definitely heavy on the calories making it apt for special occasions, parties, gathering and not so much for daily use or everyday cooking.
+This Paneer butter masala is a luscious dish, so definitely heavy on the calories, making it apt for special occasions, dinners, parties, gatherings, and not so much for daily use or everyday cooking.

 Paneer Butter Masala Ingredients